-The Comprehensive Income and Expenditure Statement on page 22 summarises the total costs of providing services and the income available to fund those services.
-The Board set a net operating expenditure budget for 2020/2021 of £4.283m to be funded by requisitions from the two constituent local authorities and the Cabinet Office.
-The budget was based on experience of expenditure and income levels during previous years and included a planned contribution from the Board's reserves of £0.175m.
-During the year, this budget was revised to include additional funding received from the Scottish Government (Electoral Registration, Postal Votes, Household Notification and Barclay Review), reduced funding from the Cabinet Office and an increase from Reserves to cover the costs of the office relocation.
-This gives a final budget of £5.033m.
+The Comprehensive Income and Expenditure Statement on page 21 summarises the total costs of providing services and the income available to fund those services.
+The Board set a net operating expenditure budget for 2021/2022 of £3.835m to be funded by contributions from the two constituent local authorities.
+The budget was based on experience of expenditure and income levels during previous years and included a planned contribution from the Board's reserves of £0.345m.
+During the year, this budget was increased to include Scottish Government funding held in Reserves by South Lanarkshire Council for Postal Votes and Household Notifications.
+It was also increased to reflect funding received from the Scottish Government for the implementation of the Barclay Review.
+This gave a final budget of £4.677m for the year.

-In comparison to this revised 2020/2021 budget, the Board returned a surplus of income over expenditure of £0.180m which, compared with the budgeted deficit of £0.370m, resulted in £0.550m of an improvement in the Board's position.
+In comparison to this revised 2021/2022 budget, the Board returned a surplus of income over expenditure of £0.352m which, compared with the budgeted deficit of £0.307m, resulted in £0.659m of an improvement in the Board's position.
 This surplus excludes the accounting adjustments relating to pensions and short-term accumulating absences.

-The Table overleaf compares the revised budget of the Board at the 31 March 2021.
-The difference between the net expenditure figure overleaf and that reported in the Comprehensive Income and Expenditure Statement is due to the accounting adjustments, which are analysed in the Expenditure and Funding Analysis on page 21.
+The Table overleaf compares the revised budget of the Board at the 31 March 2022.
+The difference between the net expenditure figure overleaf and that reported in the Comprehensive Income and Expenditure Statement is due to the accounting adjustments, which are analysed in the Expenditure and Funding Analysis on page 20.

-Lanarkshire Valuation Joint Board Revenue Budget 2020/2021
+Lanarkshire Valuation Joint Board Revenue Budget 2021/2022

 Budget Actual Variance

 £000 £000 £000

-Employee Costs 3,470 2,711 759
+Employee Costs 3,396 2,850 546

-Property Costs 384 381 3
+Property Costs 206 201 5

-Supplies and Services 87 122 (35)
+Supplies and Services 208 147 61

 Transport and Plant 0 0 0

-Administration Costs 871 848 23
+Administration Costs 829 773 56

-Payments to Other Bodies 33 28 5
+Payments to Other Bodies 31 28 3

-Financing Charges 195 202 (7)
+Financing Charges 14 35 (21)

-Total Expenditure 5,040 4,292 748
+Total Expenditure 4,684 4,034 650

-Income (7) (18) 11
+Income (7) (15) 8

-Net Expenditure 5,033 4,274 759
+Net Expenditure 4,677 4,019 658

 Funded by:

-Requisition Income (4,612) (4,403) (209)

-Government Funding (Cabinet Office and (51) (51) 0

-Scottish Government Grant)

-Total (4,663) (4,454) (209)
+Contributions from Councils (4,370) (4,371) 1

+Total (4,370) (4,371) 0

-(Surplus) / Deficit for the Financial Year 370 (180) 550
+(Surplus) / Deficit for the Financial Year 307 (352) 659

 The main underspend was in respect of employee costs.
 This reflects a combination of the turnover of staff and the current level of spend in relation to the implementation of the Barclay recommendations.
-Recruitment is ongoing for posts made vacant through staff turnover, and posts required to undertake the workload associated with the Barclay Review.
+Recruitment has continued (and is ongoing) for posts made vacant through staff turnover, and posts required to undertake the workload associated with the Barclay Review.